emily830518/Gameplay-Programming-Patterns/README.md

 Components:

-1. Design three enemy types for the game:
+1. Design 4 enemy types for the game:
 	(1) chase the target(player)
-	(2) shoot toward the target(player) but stay at the fixed position (3) also controlled by the keyboard and shoot toward the target(player)
+	(2) shoot toward the target(player) but stay at the fixed position (3) also controlled by the keyboard and shoot toward the target(player) (4) chase the target and shoot toward the target
 2. Create components to implement the enemies:
 	(1) ChaseTarget
 	(2) ShootTarget